-STA2: Type of residential development

-At the Reg.
+STA2: Type of residential development At the Reg.
 14 stage South Norfolk Council raised some concerns regarding the terminology used in the bullet point list.
-Some of these have been addressed, but there a couple of points that still need to be clarified;

-The Council commented that the term 'starter homes' is unclear and liable for some confusion with the government-defined (but never implemented) Starter Homes, now being replaced by First Homes.
-The response was to change this to 'Open market starter homes and homes for newlyforming households', which has been actioned in the policy itself.
+Some of these have been addressed, but there a couple of points that still need to be clarified; The Council commented that the term 'starter homes' is unclear and liable for some confusion with the government-defined (but never implemented) Starter Homes, now being replaced by First Homes.
+The response was to change this to 'Open market starter homes and homes for newly- forming households', which has been actioned in the policy itself.
 However, paragraph 5.1.24 and footnote 22 remain unchanged.
 The policy refers to 'Lifetime Homes'.
-The Council commented previously that these standards were withdrawn by government in 2015 with a new approach introducing optional building regular requirements.
-Within the Consultation Statement, it is stated that this was due to be changed However this has not been actioned.
-This is a have been an oversight but this still needs.

-the 're-use The Council also comment conversion of redundant farm, yildings. there is no test for what is considered redundant.
-There is an existing sopment Magement policy (2.10) and Pell itted slopment/Class Q for this type of development both, which provide ons.
-The Juncil's previous further M Its were that, as his policy is currently comm words, there is the oterial for a large number of barn poversions.
-The Council would still consider ris to the case and that the wording could lead s being followed, resulting in an o short te

-In my assessment, the policy requires some amendment as the types of development to be encouraged are not sufficiently consistent with both national policy guidance and the strategic volicies of the SNLP.
-For example, the term 'strater how s' is no longer a recognised Government policy initiative, having been replaced by the recently introduced First Homes policy.
-I therefore a completed some amendments to the policy to ensure that it provides clear and appropriate guidance for ways of the Plan.
+The Council commented previously that these standards were withdrawn by government in 2015 with a new approach introducing optional building regulation requirements.
+Within the Consultation Statement, it is stated that this was due to be changed.
+However this has not been actioned.
+This may have been an oversight but this still needs amending.
+The Council also commented on the 're-use and conversion of redundant farm buildings'.
+Currently there is no test for what is considered redundant.
+There is an existing Development Management policy (2.10) and Permitted Development/Class Q In my assessment, the policy requires some amendment as the types of development to be encouraged are not sufficiently consistent with both national policy guidance and the strategic policies of the SNLP.
+For example, the term 'starter homes' is no longer a recognised Government policy initiative, having been replaced by the recently introduced First Homes policy.
+I therefore recommend some amendments to the policy to ensure that it provides clear and appropriate guidance for users of the Plan.
 These amendments are addressed by recommended modification PM3.

-Modificate PM3:

-Delete the exiting six bullet point types of housing set out within the policy to at, and replace with the powing four bullet and types of housing:

-- h sehol and people wishing to downsize from ser homes; - ffordable housing schemes, including the rovision of First Homes for discounted sale; - nomes for agricultural workers, in accordance with South Norfolk Council policy; - custom-build or self-build homes.
+Modification PM3: Delete the existing six bullet point types of housing set out within the policy text, and replace with the following four bullet point types of housing: small homes suitable for newly formed households and people wishing to downsize from larger homes; affordable housing schemes, including the provision of First Homes for discounted sale; homes for agricultural workers, in accordance with South Norfolk Council policy; custom-build or self-build homes.
 Delete Footnote no. 22, and re-number Footnote Nos.
-23-36 to 22-35.
+23-36 to 22-35. conversion of redundant farm buildings'.
+Currently there is no test for what is considered redundant.
+Delete Footnote no. 22, and re-number FUUTIULE NUS.
+25-30 LU 22-33 . comments were that, as this policy is currently worded, there is the potential for a large number of barn conversions.
+The Council would still consider this to be the case and that the wording could lead to short term trends being followed, resulting in an

-The examiner has addressed the matters raised within the uncil's Reg.
-16 consultation reconse.
+The examiner has addressed the matters raised within the Council's Reg.
+16 consultation response.

-appropriate to accept the examiner's response.
+Officers therefore consider it appropriate to accept the examiner's response.